Tap-Top-Fun/Unity-MCP/Unity-MCP-Plugin/Assets/root/README.md

 ### Manual configuration

 If Automatic configuration doesn't work for you for any reason.
-Use JSON from `AI Connector (Unity-MCP)` window to configure any `MCP Client` on your own.
+Use JSON from `AI Game Developer` window to configure any `MCP Client` on your own.

 <details>
   <summary>Add Unity-MCP to <code>Claude Code</code> (Windows)</summary>